gunayus/keycloak-workshop/README.md

 .\bin\kc.bat start-dev
 ```

-if keyclaok server starts successfully, you should see similar output as follows
+if keycloak server starts successfully, you should see similar output as follows

 ```
 ...